Ladinux13/Ladino_Portafolio/README.md

 ---

-### Note

-> As part of a professional portfolio, this branch includes only **representative parts of the code**, highlighting logic and design without exposing full implementations or sensitive data.

----

-🔙 Return to the [main repository overview](https://github.com/Ladinux13/Ladino_Portafolio) to explore other branches like Machine Learning, Geospatial Analysis, or Process Optimization.
+🔙 Return to the [main repository overview](https://github.com/Ladinux13/Ladino_Portafolio) to explore other branches.